thomasvt/Box2DNet/README.md

 You may do whatever you like with the code in this repo.
 Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!

-# How to include Box2DNet in your game?
+# QUICKSTART

 There's no nuget package.
-Just clone the repo next to your game folder and include the ```box2dnet.csproj``` into your game solution.
+Just clone this repo next close to your game folder, include the ```box2dnet.csproj``` into your game's .sln and start calling Box2D API functions according to the Box2D manual from static class `Box2dNet.Interop.B2Api`.
+That's basically it.

+The main difference with the original API is in dealing with pointers.
+See section `Dealing with pointers (IntPtr)` in this manual for making that easier.

-This will build the Box2DNet project along with your game.
-When you build in DEBUG it will use the native debug dll ```box2dd.dll```, when you build in RELEASE it will use the native production dll ```box2d.dll```.
+When you build your game in DEBUG it will use the native debug dll ```box2dd.dll```, when you build in RELEASE it will use the native production dll ```box2d.dll```.

 > The debug version ```box2dd.dll``` will quit your game with assertion errors when you did something wrong: this helps for debugging your mistakes.